-Over the past century Kowloon bay also has undergone massive reclamation.
-San Po Kong was reclaimed from the bay in the early days and today it is far from the coast.
-The eastern part is also now covered with the sea by breakwater, and forms a typhoon shelter i.e. Kowloon rock.
-So now by land reclamation, the Channel rock is connected to Kai Tak International Airport runway and To Kwa Wan is connected to the Hoi Sham Island.
+Over the past century, Kowloon bay also has undergone massive reclamation.
+San Po Kong was reclaimed from the bay in the early days, and today it is far from the coast.
+The eastern part is now covered with the sea by a breakwater and forms a typhoon shelter, i.e. Kowloon rock.
+Because of land reclamation, the Channel rock is connected to Kai Tak International Airport runway, and To Kwa Wan is connected to the Hoi Sham Island.

 The main rock type of the peninsula consists of a medium-grained monzogranite with some fine granite outcrops.